Qwetuo/oneshop/README.md

  Prototype Scope (Current)
  -
- The app currently only supports search near the area at Raffles City. \
+ The app currently allows users to search for store categories (e.g. wallet) near an establishment in Singapore (e.g. Raffles City) \
  It renders a list of search result which shows basic information of a store from google map api (e.g. their location, reference and rating).
 Clicking on any of the shop's card opens up a modal that shows reviews that others have written for the store on the site.
 (To check out some of the seeded data, search for wallet and click on the Kate Spade card). \
  Have also added functionality for users who are logged in to create new review for the stores.